robinrodricks/FluentListView/README.md

-I want to make the cell being edited more obvious[¶](#i-want-to-make-the-cell-being-edited-more-obvious "Permalink to this headline")
+I want to make the cell being edited more obvious
 ------------------------------------------------------------------------------------------------------------------------------------------

 > _My users sometimes get confused about whether they are editing a cell, and if so, which one.
 Is there any way to make these things more obvious?_